 - No student is allowed to advance to candidacy with outstanding incomplete grades on his/her transcript.

-- Any student who allows an incomplete grade to revert to an F is subject to immediate review by the Department.
-Receiving an F in a Visual Studies course is considered potential grounds for dismissal from the program.
+- Any student who allows an incomplete grade to revert to an F or a U is subject to immediate review by the Department.
+Receiving an F or a U in a Visual Studies course is considered potential grounds for dismissal from the program.